Axion Bounds from Quantum Technology: Conclusions

 Laser and atomic interferometers provide new ways to search for ALPs.
 In the case of laser interferometers, the effect of the ALP background field is to cause shifts in the length of the beamsplitter, whereas for atomic interferometers it induces a phase shift in the wavefunction.
 Both effects are induced by quadratic ALP couplings.
 Together with potential future measurements with a nuclear Th-229 clock, space-based interferometers like AEDGE are capable to significantly improve sensitivity.
 For lower masses, higher frequency LC-oscillators like DMRADIO have the potential to significantly improve over current sensitivities.
 In the case where the ALP is unrelated to dark matter, the strongest constraints are set by helioscopes and could be improved by an order of magnitude once IAXO is operational.

 There are several directions for future work.
-A full solution of the field equations close to massive bodies, taking into account the backreaction from the metric, is necessary to compute reliable theory predictions for the unphysical parameter space for almost all ALP scenarios.
+A full solution of the field equations close to massive bodies, taking into account the dark matter boundary conditions and the full ALP potential, is necessary to compute reliable theory predictions for the non-perturbative parameter space.
 Different UV models, in particular models with photon and lepton couplings, would substantially change the hierarchy of experimental limits and projections.
 Finally, taking into account CP violation in the Standard Model gives rise to ALP-induced neutron dipole moments, spin precession, and long-range forces from a single ALP exchange, which could considerably affect the allowed parameter space.